DavesPersonalProjects/Automation-Framework-Project/README.md

-This project was made to demonstrate my knowledge of automation after my 16 months at Johnson Controls.
+This project demonstrated my knowledge of automation after my 16 months at Johnson Controls.
-Website being tested was a mock store website found here https://www.automationexercise.com/
+The website being tested was a mock store website found here https://www.automationexercise.com/

-Stack Used
+Stack Used:
-Java used in Eclipse IDE
+Java in Eclipse IDE,
-Selenium to automate front end testing
+Selenium to automate front-end testing,
-Postman to automate API testing
+Postman to automate API testing,
-TestNG to generate test cases
+TestNG to generate test cases,
-Maven to compile the Java code
+Maven to compile the Java code,
-ExtentReport to get html reports
+ExtentReport to get html reports,
 Jenkins for continuous integration

 Pics of Jenkins being used